Sending Practice (Experimental)

 5: Bell - bell to mark the end of each trial

-A bell marks the end of each trial before the next message.
+Either way, a bell marks the end of each trial.

 Expected: